Stories to make you smile

 Up the road at the workshop, the artists still paint with all the creativity and care of their predecessors.
 But the tools no longer clang to quite the glorious rhythms of a past long since swallowed up by the march of a mechanical age.
 Oxcarts are merely ornamental these days.

 From the exotic abundance of Tino's Caribbean garden and the hopeful exuberance of Ann-Elin and Aldo's cacao farm, to the sweet aromas of freshly-roasted coffee in the hills and the sheer joie de vivre of Sarchí's artistic oxcarts, Costa Rican culture has all the colour of a toucan's bill, all the fun and surprises of a rushing rapid and all the freshness of a coconut plucked from a palm on a Pacific beach.
-It might not be the thing that gets you on the plane, but don't be surprised to find that it's what makes you fall just a little bit in love with it the country.
+It might not be the thing that gets you on the plane, but don't be surprised to find that it is the thing that makes you fall just a little bit in love with the country.

 So, Pura Vida... and go get yourself to Costa Rica.
 We're here when you're ready.